Warith Deen Mohammed: Political and social activities

 Throughout his ministry, Mohammed remained politically active, both domestically and internationally.
-His early meetings with prominent political figures included meetings with Egyptian President Anwar Sadat in 1975, Sharjah ruler Sheik Sultan bin Muhammad Al-Qasimi in 1976, and United States President Jimmy Carter in 1977."Bilalian News" Muslim Journal May 14, 1976 But Mohammed would attend many events around the world focused on the advancement of Islam, racial unity and world peace.
+His early meetings with prominent political figures included meetings with Egyptian President Anwar Sadat in 1975, Sharjah ruler Sheik Sultan bin Muhammad Al-Qasimi in 1976, and United States President Jimmy Carter in 1977.

-He was the only American who was invited and the only American to attend the 10th Annual Islamic Conference of Ministers in May, 1979, in Fes, Morocco.Gardell, Mattias.
-In the Name of Elijah Muhammad: Louis Farrakhan and the Nation of Islam.
-Duke University Press, 1996 page 108 In April, 1988, he participated as the representative of Muslim Americans in the "Political and Religious Leaders Campaign for Planetary Survivor" in Oxford Town Hall.
+He was the only American who was invited and the only American to attend the 10th Annual Islamic Conference of Ministers in May, 1979, in Fes, Morocco.

+In April 1988, he participated as the representative of Muslim Americans in the "Political and Religious Leaders Campaign for Planetary Survivor" in Oxford Town Hall.
 Later that year he was among 100 leaders in religion, government, business, law and philanthropy who gathered in Williamsburg, Virginia during the Williamsburg Charter Foundations "First Liberty Summit".

 In 1995, he participated in the Forbes Forum on Management in Naples, Florida.
 In 1996, he participated in the "National Discussion on Race & Reconciliation" sponsored by the National Press Club in Washington, D.C.
 In late 1997, he attended the Organisation of Islamic Cooperation (OIC) in Teheran, Iran, and he participated in The Religious Community and Moral Challenge of Poverty Round Table Discussion convened by former U. S. Senator Paul Simon in 1998 in Carbondale, Illinois.

 In November 1999, he attended consecutive World Peace Conferences.
 The first conference, Jubilenium Interfaith Conference for World Peace, was an invitation-only event held in Tiberias, Israel.
 The second was the 7th World Assembly of the World Conference on Religion and Peace, held in Amman, Jordan.

 He was a prominent political speaker.
-Mohammed gave the first invocation in the United States Senate ever by a Muslim in 1992 That same year, he became the first Muslim to deliver an address on the floor of the Georgia State Legislature.
+Mohammed gave the first invocation in the United States Senate ever by a Muslim in 1992.
+That same year, he became the first Muslim to deliver an address on the floor of the Georgia State Legislature.
 In 1993, he gave an Islamic prayer during the first Inaugural Interfaith Prayer Service of President Bill Clinton, and again in 1997 at the second Interfaith Prayer Service.
-In 1996 he was invited to Egypt by Egyptian President Hosni Mubarak to address the Supreme Council of Affairs in Cairo on the theme "Islam and the Future of Dialogue between Civilizations".
+In 1996, he was invited to Egypt by Egyptian President Hosni Mubarak to address the Supreme Council of Affairs in Cairo on the theme "Islam and the Future of Dialogue between Civilizations".